 This has forced many of us to interact more with technology than we ever thought we would need to.
 And it brings us to the subject of today, whether you’re looking to benefit from the relatively new feature, or just want to know for general knowledge.

-In this article, we’ll be focusing on how to create columns in Google Docs and work on it.
-This is a feature that many users have demanded for quite a while now – well, it’s here!
+In this article, we’ll be focusing on how to create columns in Google Docs and work on them.
+This is a feature that many users have demanded quite a while now – well, it’s here!

 How to make two columns in Google Docs